Nikola Bundalo

-Niko Bundalo is an America college basketball player for the Ole Miss Rebels of the Southeastern Conference (SEC).
+Nikola Bundalo (Никола Бундало; born July 29, 2006) is a Serbian-American college basketball player for the UT Arlington Mavericks of the United Athletic Conference (UAC).
+He previously played for the Ole Miss Rebels.

 Early life and high school

-Bundalo attended three different high schools, starting at Green High School before transferring to Western Reserve Academy and ending up at Prolific Prep.
+Bundalo attended three different high schools, starting at Green High School and Western Reserve Academy in his native Ohio before finishing his high school career at Prolific Prep in Napa, California.
 As a sophomore he averaged 12.4 points and 6.0 rebounds per game and earned all-district honorable mention.
 Ahead of his senior year, Bundalo averaged 14.5 points and 5.8 rebounds in 12 games for the Wildcat Select on the Adidas 3SSB circuit.
 He was chosen to participate in the 2025 McDonald's All-American Boys Game after the end of his senior year.

 Recruiting

-Coming out of high school, Bundalo was rated as a five-star recruit, the 7th best power forward and the 26th overall player in the class of 2025.
-He received offers from schools such as Alabama, UCLA, Virginia, Virginia Tech, Notre Dame, Nebraska, Texas Tech, Louisville, Washington, Kentucky, UConn, Michigan State, North Carolina, Ohio State, Pitt, Texas and Xavier.
-Bundalo initially narrowed his top four schools down to Michigan State, North Carolina, Ohio State, and UConn.
-However, he quickly re-opened his recruiting, while also not considering his previous top 4 schools.
-Bundalo ultimately committed to play college basketball for the Washington Huskies.
+Bundalo was a highly-rated recruit.
+He received dozens of scholarship offers from elite college basketball programs, but initially narrowed his choice to Michigan State, North Carolina, Ohio State, and UConn.
+He subsequently re-opened his recruiting, and announced his commitment to the University of Washington.
+Bundalo later de-committed from Washington on April 29, and ultimately committed to play for the University of Mississippi in May 2025.